 Since finding the actual conference room is the hardest part, here’s a handy map.

-When You Arrive: There are sometimes prior meetings in the room that run until 6:30 so if other people are waiting outside the door, just ask to make sure you’re entering the correct meeting.
-To your left there will be a table with a sign up sheet, agendas as well as the Speaker & Comment cards.
-If you want to speak, make sure you give your card to one of the board members before the meeting starts so they know how many people to allot time for at the end of the meeting.
+When You Arrive: To your left there will be a table with a sign up sheet, agendas as well as the Speaker & Comment cards.
+If you want to speak, make sure you turn in your card early.
+There are only five public comments slots and they fill up quickly.

 The Meeting: Here’s a sample agenda to give you an idea of the flow of the meetings and topics discussed.
-The guest/public comment period is at the very end of the meeting and each person is limited to two minutes.
+The public comment period is at the the beginning of the meeting and is limited to five speakers, (first come first served so arrive early.)
+Each person is limited to two minutes.

 Do I HAVE to DO Anything?!
 As a SHAC meeting guest, you are under no obligation to speak at any time – You can truly just act as a “fly on the wall” while taking in the information discussed.